neg-0/dod-fitness/backend_docs/database_schema.md

-# DoD Fitness App Backend Service - Database Schema
+# Atlas Backend Service - Database Schema

-This document outlines the database schema for the DoD Fitness App Backend Service.
+This document outlines the database schema for Atlas Backend Service.
 The schema is designed to support the app's key features and align with the OpenAPI specifications.

 ## Tables